MERCorg/merc/crates/lts/README.md

 installed on the system and the `CADP` environment variable to be set, and it is enabled via the `cadp` feature flag.

-Added `clap` feature to conditionally enable the `clap` dependency to derive some convenience traits.
+Added the `clap` feature to conditionally enable the `clap` dependency to derive some convenience traits.

 Made the AUT format compliant with the actual specification.
 In particular,